captionpoint/captionpoint-plays/THE-ROOMMATE.md

 You are about to expire.
 ---
 ## ROBYN:
-Let's start with something easier.
+Let’s start with something easier.
 ---
-You're calling me about my cable bill.
+You’re calling me about my cable bill.
 ---
-Isn't it high?
+Isn’t it high?
 ---
-Wouldn't I like it to be lower?
+Wouldn’t I like it to be lower?
 ---
 ## SHARON:
-Isn't it high?
+Isn’t it high?
 ---
 ## ROBYN:
-I guess it is a little...
+I guess it is a little…
 ---
 ## SHARON:
-Wouldn't you like it to be lower?
+Wouldn’t you like it to be lower?
 ---
 ## ROBYN:
 Are you trying to sell me something?